Confessions of a whitewater virgin...

 4. You won't be fighting over lunch

 I don't know about you, but nothing drives me crazier than trying to get a group of people to try to decide on where and what to eat.
 Either no one wants to make a decision, or everyone has a different idea of what they want.
 Here's is the beauty of this trip, not only is your lunch packed up for you in advance, but the guides pick a beautiful spot along the river to stop and enjoy it.
-Once you are in the wilderness and away from too many options, everyone is happy to see the tasty lunch being served and the whole decision crises is averted.
+Once you are in the wilderness and away from too many options, everyone is happy to see the tasty lunch being served and the whole decision crisis is averted.

 5. No experience necessary

-Each raft at Adirondac Rafting Company was lead by a licensed and experienced rafting guide.
+Each raft at Adirondac Rafting Company was led by a licensed and experienced rafting guide.
 With them on hand to help lead the way, no prior rafting experience is necessary.
 Instruction will be provided before boarding the raft and throughout your rafting trip.

 Plan Your Adventure

 Don't make the same mistake I had for many years and miss the opportunity to raft down the wild and beautiful Adirondack Hudson River.
 Gather your rafting party, book a room or campsite, then a rafting trip and come experience some of the best the Adirondacks has to offer!
 Happy Rafting!